The Best Free Credit Report Sites

 Assess your level of experience

 Your financial knowledge level may dictate which of the choices above is best for you.
 If you’ve already done your homework and you just need to review your financial dealings over the past few years, AnnualCreditReport.com is probably more than enough for you.
 If you’re a financial newbie, on the other hand, and want a robust dashboard and lots of educational tools, a company like Identity Guard is worth looking at for its tools and resources that can help you make better financial choices.
+Just realize that, in the case of a subscription service like Identity Guard, it won’t be free once the trial period ends.

 Know what you’re looking for